Protecting the university, failing rape survivors

 More shockingly, the administrator who convened the sexual assault panel chose not to disclose the medical report from Anna's rape kit with the other two panelists.
 Instead, according to the New York Times, "the panel asked what Anna had drunk, who she may have kissed and how she had danced."
 All three players were cleared.

 Victim-blaming is just one aspect of campus hearings that are often marked by incompetence and ignorance.

-Emma Sulkowicz, who has become nationally known for carrying her mattress around the Columbia University campus as a protest as long as her rapist remains at the school, describes just such a process.
-She says administrators took incomplete notes during the hearing, and that one described her as "tipsy" even after she said she had not been drinking.
+Emma Sulkowicz, who has become nationally known for carrying their mattress around the Columbia University campus as a protest as long as their rapist remains at the school, describes just such a process.
+They say administrators took incomplete notes during the hearing, and that one described them as "tipsy" even after they said they had not been drinking.
 Worse, one university adjudicator asked Emma, who had been anally raped, how it was even possible to have anal sex without lubricant first.

 While such questions betray a real ignorance of sexual assault, they can also be deeply traumatizing for survivors who go through the process.
 This would seem to indicate a need for training for anyone asked to serve on such panels.
 However, Missouri Sen. Claire McCaskill did a study of 440 schools and found that one-third had failed to properly train officials adjudicating claims.

 UNFORTUNATELY, IGNORANCE is not the only problem in the way campuses handle sexual assault complaints.
 Much more disturbing is a consistent pattern of hostility and retaliation against women who come forward--particularly those who are seen as uncooperative or a potential liability to the school.